 - 1. Timelines - Projects requesting under £500 will be reviewed on a rolling basis.
-Applications can be submitted at any time throughout the year and will typically be reviewed within 4 weeks. - Projects requesting up to $\pounds$ 5,000 will need to be submitted by 10 March 2024.
+Applications can be submitted at any time throughout the year and will typically be reviewed within 4 weeks. - Applications for projects requesting up to £5,000 will need to be submitted by mid-day 24 January 2025.
 Only applications received by that date will be considered.
 Deadlines in future years may differ.